ElemeFE/mongodb-doc-cn/shell/README.md

 The[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell is an interactive JavaScript interface to MongoDB.
 You can use the[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell to query and update data as well as perform administrative operations.

-The[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell is a component of the[MongoDB distributions](http://www.mongodb.org/downloads).
-Once you have[installed and have started MongoDB](https://docs.mongodb.com/manual/installation/), connect the[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell to your running MongoDB instance.
+The[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell is a component of the [MongoDB distributions](http://www.mongodb.org/downloads).
+Once you have [installed and have started MongoDB](https://docs.mongodb.com/manual/installation/), connect the[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell to your running MongoDB instance.

-Most examples in the[MongoDB Manual](https://docs.mongodb.com/manual/)use the[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell; however, many[drivers](https://docs.mongodb.com/manual/applications/drivers/)provide similar interfaces to MongoDB.
+Most examples in the [MongoDB Manual](https://docs.mongodb.com/manual/) use the[`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo)shell; however, many [drivers](https://docs.mongodb.com/manual/applications/drivers/) provide similar interfaces to MongoDB.

 ## Start the`mongo`Shell